Wesley26/weather-App/README.md

 ## Content of Repo
 This app was converted from vanilla JavaScript to TypeScript React on November 20th, 2022.
-Content of this repo was updated since November 25th, 2022.
+Content of this repo was updated since January 20th, 2023.

 **components folder:**